Brief Instructions and FAQs for Cut’n’Paste Weed Gels

-Paste’n’Waste is recommended for your leafy weeds that don’t have a decent stem you can Cut’n’Paste.
+Cut’n’Paste Original is recommended for your leafy weeds that don’t have a decent stem.
 Simply apply a thin smear of gel onto the underside of a few leaves, particularly new and central leaves.
 This keeps the gel dry in rain and is less likely to wash off.

 Cut’n’Paste products are the lowest possible toxicity systemic herbicides money can buy!
 At 9.1D toxicity rating they fall below dangerous goods classification.

-Cut’n’Paste, Paste’n’Waste and Bamboo Buster work on 99% of all known weeds.
-MetGel works on broadleaf weeds excluding the solanaceae species and grasses.
-MetGel is very effective on gingers, privets, cotoneaster, olive and other hard to kill shrubs.
+Cut’n’Paste Original and Bamboo Buster work on 90% of all known weeds.
+MetGel won’t work on solanaceae species or grasses but is very effective on gingers and other tuberous and rhizomatous plants, privets, cotoneaster, olive and other hard to kill shrubs.

 See separate instructions for Lawn Raider on its own page.